pwright/skupper-example-message-broker/README.md

 **Note:** If you are using Minikube, [you need to start `minikube tunnel`][minikube-tunnel] before you install Skupper.

-Console for cloud:
+Console for cloud_provider:

 ~~~ shell
 skupper init
 ~~~

-Console for datacenter:
+Console for data_center:

 ~~~ shell
 skupper init --ingress none